Culture, Ethics and Leadership

 As ethical organisational business culture becomes more important than ever, the Culture, Ethics and Leadership team intends to play a key role in analysing the emerging paradoxes in modern business and helping to build a mindset change among leaders and employees alike.

 Developing an ethical organisational business culture is more important than ever.
-Our research helps in analyzing the emerging paradoxes in modern business and to build a mindset change among leaders and employees alike
+Our research helps in analysing the emerging paradoxes in modern business and to build a mindset change among leaders and employees alike

 In autumn 2018, UMIO at Maastricht University will launch a pioneering postgraduate course designed to nurture world-class leaders in the arts, creative and cultural sectors.
 In partnership with the Royal Academy of Arts, the Executive Master in Cultural Leadership draws on an international network of scholars and professionals for practical perspectives on cultural debates, art business, law, technology and innovation, with the aim of building ethical, sustainable business practices.